Title: Lord of the Flies

 Language: English

-The one-liner about of the book may not be as catchy as what the book delivers to its readers.
+The one-liner about the book may not be as catchy as what the book delivers to its readers.
 A bunch of stranded boys struggling for survival on an uninhabited island might sound like just another novel story, but Lord of the Flies has quite surprising details in it.
-The words used in the title engage you in reading until the end in an urge to get the true essence.
+The words used in the title engage you in reading until the end, with an urge to get the true essence.
 While the first half passes in finding what the Lord of the Flies means, the second half narrates why it is named like that!
 Interestingly, the amalgamation of incidents and their impacts on simultaneous occurrences in the novel will make the reader think for a while to absorb the true meaning of ‘lord’ in the title.

 Priorities

 When the boys meet at the platform for the first time, they come to know that there is no grown-up among them and they have to take care of their own!
 The classification of boys as `biguns’ and `littluns’ (as used in the book) based on thin differences in their ages further divides the group into `governing’ and `governed.’
-The two biguns, Ralph and Jack, coming from different sociological backgrounds try to understand the situation from their perspectives.
+The two biguns, Ralph and Jack, coming from different sociological backgrounds, try to understand the situation from their perspectives.
 After acknowledging that the island is uninhabited, they tell their priorities to everybody.
 Ralph, backed by Piggy (another intelligent fat bigun), prioritizes rescue plans and self-protection, while Jack prefers hunting.
 Jack believes in Ralph’s priorities until he succeeds in hunting a pig.
 His successive hunting victories and command over the choir make him feel privileged over others.

-The incidents and boys’ responses tell that a person’s priorities affect their behavior in public life.
-Being a meaning-making entity, humans show affinity towards people in a society whose priorities are aligned with that of theirs!
+The incidents and boys’ responses show that a person’s priorities affect their behavior in public life.
+Being a meaning-making entity, humans show affinity towards people in a society whose priorities are aligned with theirs!
 The choice of Samneric to keep the fire up and not to join hunters, the selection of hunters to follow Jack’s orders to hunt a pig and have a feast, Piggy’s dependence on Ralph for his safety, etc., show that priority affects human behavior!

 Conch Vs. Spear